data-cleaning/ValidatPoC/implementations/eStatistik/README.md

      for invoking edits explicitly.
 An edit rule is therefore always bound to exactly one check and also has a very limited instruction set.
   4. *Functions* provide a way for creating re-usable units of code.
 Functions dispose of the full instructions set expect that checks cannot be invoked from functions.
+Functions can be invoked everywhere and recursively.

-* In the execution environment *Data Edit Runtime* (DER), validation rules and other programmatic objects, reference data and other metadata are bound to a *survey* node as a *resource*.
+* In the execution environment *Data Edit Runtime* (DER), validation rules and other programmatic objects, reference data and other *resources* are bound to a *survey* node.
 Different versions of one resource can exist.
 A survey is associated with one or more *reference periods*.
 Reference periods serve to associate the data to be validated with (a version of) the resources used to perform the validation that are in turn associated with the parent survey.
   For a given reference period, exactly one data set under validation can exist.

+* During execution of a validation flow, only the current record or the current set of hierarchical records (such as household and associated person records) of the data set under validation is visible and can be read and write accessed.
+Iterating over a complete data set is only possible in controls and functions and if the data set is defined as reference data.